callmeeric5/fin-analyser/README.md

 # Finicial Analyzer
 ## Description
-A smart financial management tool that processes multi-format inputs (PDF, CSV, TXT, PNG, JPEG) to extract invoice fields using OCR and LLM/YOLO models.
+A smart financial management tool that processes multi-format inputs (PDF, CSV, TXT, PNG, JPEG) to extract invoice fields using OCR and LLMmodels.
 Extracted data is stored in a Vector DB for natural language queries via RAG and visualized for financial insights.
 Built and validated using a Kaggle invoice dataset.

 ## Features

 - Multi-Format Input: Supports PDF, CSV, TXT, PNG, and JPEG files.

 - Field Extraction:
-  - EasyOCR + Google Gemini: High-accuracy OCR with multimodal LLM for field extraction (e.g., client name, invoice number, date).
+EasyOCR + Google Gemini: High-accuracy OCR with multimodal LLM for field extraction (e.g., client name, invoice number, date).
-   - YOLOv8 + Tesseract: Precise field localization and text extraction.

 - Data Storage: Stores extracted fields in FAISS Vector DB for efficient retrieval.